Kenya Records 31 New Cases Of COVID-19, Total Hits 1,192 -

 Kenya’s virus cases have risen to 1,192 after 31 people tested positive in the last 24 hours.

-This was announced by President Uhuru Kenyatta during an address at State House.
+This was announced by President Uhuru Kenyatta during an address at State House where he rolled out an 8-point economic stimulus program amounting to Sh53.7 billion.

-“Coronavirus will undermine our efforts to revitalize the economy,” he said, adding that the MOH has so far carried out 57,640.
+“The coronavirus pandemic has and will continue to undermine our efforts to revitalize our economy for the unforeseeable future.
+We have cumulatively tested 57, 650 samples out of which 1,192 persons have tested positive and lost 50,” he said.

-The number of fatalities, the head of state said, still stands at 50.
+During this period, he said, the government has has been dispatching a total of Sh259 Million to vulnerable families, every week.

 Email your news TIPS to news@kahawatungu.com or WhatsApp +254708677607.
 You can also find us on Telegram through www.t.me/kahawatungu